-Make perfect hard-boiled eggs every time with our simple recipe that cooks up to a dozen eggs at once.
+decorvow's hard-boiled eggs recipe comes out perfectly every time.
 It's a one-ingredient wonder: All you need are eggs, a pan large enough to hold them, and water to cover.
+You can cook just a few or up to a dozen without having to make adjustments.
 Before you get started, make sure the eggs are at room temperature—this will prevent the whites from becoming rubbery.
 You don't need to buy fresh eggs for this method; it's easier to remove shells from older eggs.

 After the eggs have boiled, follow our tips for easily peeling hard-boiled eggs, then enjoy them as a protein-packed snack, for your favorite deviled eggs recipe, or in egg salad.